ibm-cloud-docs/containers/cs_health_monitor.md

 {: tip}

-## Monitoring worker node health in with Autorecovery
+## Monitoring worker node health with Autorecovery
 {: #autorecovery}

 The Autorecovery system uses various checks to query worker node health status.
 If Autorecovery detects an unhealthy worker node based on the configured checks, Autorecovery triggers a corrective action like rebooting a VPC worker node or reloading the operating system in a classic worker node.
 Only one worker node undergoes a corrective action at a time.
 The worker node must complete the corrective action before any other worker node undergoes a corrective action.